alexandervivas/personal-banking-be-java/README.md

 - **CI fails on pre-commit** → run `make lint`, commit the fixes, push again.
 - **YAML constructor error in `mkdocs.yml`** → this file is excluded from the `check-yaml` hook because it uses `!!python/name:` for Mermaid.
 If you still see warnings, run `pre-commit clean && pre-commit install`.
 - **Java files not reformatted** → ensure the formatter script is executable (`chmod +x scripts/google-java-format.sh`).
 The JAR is cached under `.git-hooks-cache/`.
 Bump the version temporarily with `GJF_VERSION=1.23.0 pre-commit run --all-files`.
+- **Commit rejected by subject-case** → Amend with a compliant subject, e.g.: `git commit --amend -m "chore(tooling): add pre-commit, prettier, commitlint, and gjf"` or avoid using acronyms altogether.

 ---